 The secret is in the application and the dilution of the pickle juice.
 Pickle juice will vary in the amount of ingredients from manufacturer to manufacturer.
 To protect the plant, the safe thing to do is dilute the juice – use 1 part juice to 20 or even more parts water.
 Also, never apply the solution directly to the plant foliage, for that matter, not to the root zone either.

 Ideally, if you don’t want to waste that pickle juice, instead of pouring the pickle juice on the plants, dump it on the compost pile.
-Let it decompose with the food scraps, coffee grounds and plant detritus.
+Let it decompose with the food scraps, coffee grounds, and plant detritus.
 Then once per season, add the compost to the soil surrounding your acid loving plants.
-In this manner, you are using pickle juice to enhance the health of the plants, albeit in a roundabout way with no danger to their root system of foliage.
+In this manner, you are using pickle juice to enhance the health of the plants, albeit in a roundabout way with no danger to their root system or foliage.